-CLOSING REMARKS given by the Chancellor
+CLOSING REMARKS given by the Chair, Finance and Infrastructure Committee

-THE ACADEMIC RECESSION (please stand) The academy will leave Bonython Hall in reverse order to that of entry, followed by the graduates.
+THE ACADEMIC RECESSION (please stand) The academy will leave Bonython Hall in reverse order to that of entry, followed by the new graduates.
 During the recession, the organist will play Toccata in F, BWV 540, JS Bach (1685-1750).